 The best car lease deals will be on vehicles that have too much supply relative to their demand.
 Since we are in the middle of a global pandemic and an economic recession, there are a lot of great lease deals on late 2019 and 2020 models of vehicles.
 These are vehicles that dealers need to move to stay profitable.

 Edmunds, a company that aggregates auto pricing information, keeps a list of vehicles that can be leased for less than $199 per month.
-As of the writing of this article, there are over a dozen vehicles (including trucks, sedans, and SUVs) on the list.
-Some have prices as low as $139 per month.
+As of the writing of this article, there are about a dozen vehicles (including trucks, sedans, and SUVs) on the list.

 Leasing a car is convenient, but it can be really expensive.
 Most people who are working on building their income and their wealth shouldn't be leasing cars.
 It simply doesn't usually make sense from a financial perspective.